Peter Obi: Presidential campaigns

+2023 election

-Presidential Campaign
+Campaign

 On 24 March 2022, Obi declared his intention to run for President of Nigeria under the party, Peoples Democratic Party (PDP).
 Afterwards, he pulled out, announcing that he will be running under the Labour Party instead.
 According to the Nigerian newspaper Peoples Gazette, Obi wrote to the leaders of PDP on 24 May 2022, to resign his membership, as well as reportedly complained of massive bribing of delegates and vote buying during the party's presidential primary, citing the existence of a party clique collaborating against him.
 Obi's business background and status as a major candidate unaffiliated with either of Nigeria's two main parties has drawn comparisons with Emmanuel Macron's successful 2017 French presidential election.

-Obidient movement
+Obidients

-During the 2023 Presidential election campaign, people under 30 proved to be some of the biggest Obi's supporters, showing their support via social media, protests and street marches.
+During the 2023 presidential election campaign, people under 30 proved to be some of the biggest Obi's supporters, showing their support via social media, protests and street marches.
 Aisha Yesufu endorsed Obi in her first-ever endorsement of a presidential candidate.
 Young supporters of Obi's campaign were generally called the "Obidients", which was coined from his name "Obi".
 In a Business Day opinion article, Chikwurah Isiguzo argued that:

 [The Obidients] are attracted by Peter Obi's ideology of frugality, economic production rather than the ostentatious consumerism and waste, and resourceful management and investment in key sectors, for economic growth and development.

 Political commentators have generally argued that Obi's third party candidacy appeals to young voters dissatisfied with the two major parties, which has resulted in the "biggest political movement in recent Nigerian history."
 With his core message of prudence and accountability, Obi has managed to gain the backing of voters for his previously largely unknown Labour Party into a strong third force against two political heavyweights, APC and PDP.
 Before campaigns were officially kicked off, Obi's supporters held a series of One Million Man Marches in several Nigerian cities including Makurdi, Calabar, Lafia, Port Harcourt, Afikpo, Owerri, Enugu, Auchi, Abuja, Kano, Ilorin, Abakaliki and Ibadan.
 The marches were not part of the official campaigns; as they were led by volunteer Obi supporters and not Obi's in-house team or political party.
 The marches experienced massive turnouts.